berkeley-stat243/stat243-fall-2022/syllabus.md

 -   operate effectively in a UNIX environment and on remote servers and compute clusters;

--   program effectively in R with an advanced knowledge of R functionality and an understanding of general programming concepts and principles;
+-   have a solid understanding of general programming concepts and principles, and be able to program effectively in R with an advanced knowledge of R functionality;

 -   be familiar with concepts and tools for reproducible research and good scientific computing practices; and